Title and statement of responsibility area

 Name of creator

-Arthur Moxon was born in Truro, Nova Scotia, in 1881, and received his BA from Dalhousie University in 1906.
-He then attended Oxford University as a Rhodes Scholar, earning both a BA in jurisprudence and a Bachelor of Common Laws degree.
-One of the original faculty members, in 1909 he joined the newly founded University of Saskatchewan as Professor of Classics.
-He became, successively, Lecturer of Law (1911), Professor of Law (1913), and Dean of Law (1919), a position he held until his resignation in 1929.
-From 1934-1937 he served on the University Senate, and from 1937-1953 he was a member of the Board of Governors, serving 4 of those years as Chairman.
-In 1953 he received an honourary doctor of civil laws degree from the U of S. Arthur Moxon died in Saskatoon on 12 June 1963.
-At the time of his death, Dr. Moxon was the University's Solicitor.
+Dr. Arthur Moxon was born in Truro, Nova Scotia in 1881.
+He received a B.A. degree from Dalhousie University in 1906.
+He then attended Oxford University as a Rhodes Scholar, earning both a B.A. in jurisprudence and a Bachelor of Common Laws degree.
+He was appointed Professor of Classics for the new University of Saskatchewan and moved to Saskatoon in 1909.
+Moxon was one of the original faculty members of the University of Saskatchewan.
+He became a Lecturer of Law in 1911 and was promoted to Professor of Law in 1913.
+He was Dean of the College of Law from 1919 to 1929.
+Moxon was named King’s Counsel in 1927.
+Moxon was with the law firm of McLean, Hollinrake and was Estates Manager of the National Trust Company before he became Dean of Law.
+He held many positions at the University and in community organizations.
+From 1934 to 1937, he served on the University Senate and, from 1937 to 1953, he was a member of the Board of Governors, serving as Chair for four of those years.
+In 1953, he received an honorary doctor of civil laws degree from the University of Saskatchewan.
+In 1961, the College of Law Alumni Association established a scholarship fund in his honour for post-graduate study.
+Moxon died in Saskatoon on June 12, 1963.
+At the time of his death, he was the University Solicitor.

 Scope and content